Decentral-DAO/AO/src/server/INSTALL.md

 - `cd dctrl-ao`
 - `yarn install`

 Now compile the Vue code from the /src folder into /dist.
-This will be served by the express service defined in /server.
+This will be served by the express service defined in /server.`yarn build`
-- `yarn build`

-At this point you will should be ready to run the app.
-On first start it should create a rethinkdb database called 'dctrl' and a table on it called 'events'.
+At this point you will should be ready to run the app. `yarn start` On first start it should create a rethinkdb database called 'dctrl' and a table on it called 'events'.
 This is where all of the data of the app will be stored, in a single table of events.
 An initial member (dctrl) will be created with password 1235 that can be used for initial auth into the app.

+Alternatively you can use `yarn serve` to startup the vue hot-reloading.
+In this mode any changes you make to the /src/ folder will be immeadiately displayed.
+This is useful while editing the frontend components or templating new functionality.

+To recap the dctrl-ao scripts are:
+- `yarn build` # compile the vue code to /dist
-- `yarn start`
+- `yarn start` # eventstate server & web app, hosted at http://localhost:8003
+- `yarn serve` # hot reloading + dev-tools (https://addons.mozilla.org/en-US/firefox/addon/vue-js-devtools/)

 You should now be able to navigate to localhost:8003 to find the dctrl-ao admin console.
 Log in as the first user (dctrl:1235).